About Highland

 Jail & Inmate Records

 Anyone arrested in San Bernardino County typically gets processed through the West Valley Detention Center, the primary jail facility serving the region.
-The sheriff's department maintains an online inmate locator that allows searches for individuals currently in custody.
+The sheriff's department maintains an online inmate locator that allows searches For people currently in custody.
 Visitation at the facility follows specific rules and usually requires advance scheduling, with valid identification mandatory for entry.
 California state law governs the bond and bail process, which permits release pending trial once bail is posted.

 Arrest Records